-Now that summer is in full swing, camping with your dog is a must if you like to camp.
-As dog owners, we know that we either have to take our dog with us, or get a house sitter, or dog sitter.
-Dogs are not like cats where you can just leave them some food in the house and walk out and know they’ll be okay.
+Now that summer is in full swing, camping with your dog is a must, if you like to camp.
+As dog owners, we know that we have to take our dog with us.
+That, or get a house sitter, or a dog sitter.
+Dogs are not like cats.
+You can just leave cats some food in the house and walk out and know they’ll be okay.

-This past weekend, I took the RV with my family on the first camping trip of the year and I had forgotten about some things that were damaged or lost from last years excursions.
-When camping with your dogs, there are a few things that you just have to have with you in order for your furry friends to be content while away from the home with you, you need things.
+This past weekend, I took the RV with my family on the first camping trip of the year.
+I had forgotten about some things that were damaged or lost from last years excursions.
+When camping with your dogs, there are a few things that you just have to have with you.
+In order for your furry friends to be content while away from the home with you, you need things.

 The Trip Out.

 Since this was Atlas’ first trip in the RV, she was a little nervous being in a moving vehicle that she could walk around in.
 She wasn’t used to all the noises, the clattering of the hanging coffee cups or the shifting of a large vehicle roaming over terrible roads that you only experience in Alaska.
 One thing I noticed with her was that I had to have CBD to help ease her anxiety.
-Normally, she loves road trips with us, and she’s very excited to be in a vehicle; however, I noticed after just an hour on the road she was becoming more and more anxious.
+Normally, she loves road trips with us, and she’s very excited to be in a vehicle.
+However, I noticed after just an hour on the road she was becoming more and more anxious.